Scholarship opportunities are available, but can sometimes to be tricky to find. What we have on this page is not a comprehensive list by any means.

 National Scholarship Programs

 - Boren Scholarship: The National Security Education Program (enable U.S. students to pursue specialization in area and language study or to add an international dimension to their education.
 Boren Fellowships support students pursuing the study of languages, cultures, and world regions that are critical to U.S. national security and less frequently studied by U.S. graduate students.
-The maximum award for study abroad is $10,000 per semester.
+The maximum offer for study abroad is $10,000 per semester.
 Go to their website to learn more.

-- Fulbright Scholarships: Offers a variety of award types.
+- Fulbright Scholarships: Offers a variety of offer types.
 The Fulbright U.S. Student Program provides grants for individually designed study/research projects or for English Teaching Assistant Programs.
 Go to their website to learn more.

-- Gilman International Scholarship: The Gilman Scholarship program is awarded to undergraduate students who are receiving Federal Pell Grant funding on study abroad programs worldwide.
+- Gilman International Scholarship: The Gilman Scholarship program is offered to undergraduate students who are receiving Federal Pell Grant funding on study abroad programs worldwide.
 Students are eligible to receive up to $5,000 for semester long study abroad programs.
 Pell Grant recipients interested in this scholarship are highly encouraged to meet with the Study Abroad office staff to discuss the application process and tips.
 Go to their website to learn more.

 - Fund for Education Abroad: Fund for Education Abroad offers scholarships to US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks.
 Students can be awarded up to $10,000.
 Go to their website to learn more.